Sourav928/Baat-Cheet/README.md

 - Users can register/login via email and password.
 - Profile page where users can update their avatar and display name.
-- Generate random avatars using [DiceBear API](https://avatars.dicebear.com/docs/http-api)
 - Users can create a room to chat with others.
-- Users can see online status.
 - Search functionality.
 - Chatting is real-time.
-- Emoji picker is also integrated.
 - Dark mode can be enabled.

 ## Getting Started